Elisha-Tetteyfio/To-do-list1/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# To do list

-> Description the project.
+> This project is a simple design of a to-do-list using webpack.

 ## Built With

-- Major languages
+- HTML & CSS
-- Frameworks
+- JavaScript
-- Technologies used
+- Webpack

 ## Live Demo (if available)